CharmaineBarker/Mitigating-Bias-in-Text-Classification-via-Prompt-Based-Text-Transformation/README.md

 * `englishText`- The version of the review outputted when the model was prompted with "Make this sound like it was written by an Englishman in 50 tokens or less".
 * `formalText`- The version of the review outputted when the model was prompted with "Rephrase this for a professional audience using formal language in 50 tokens or less".

 A number of tests were completed on this data such as sentiment analysis to check the reviews kept the same meaning and classification of the reviews by the protected characteristic.
-The code used for model training and evaluation is seen in [DisneyDataModels](DisneyDataModels.ipynb).
-Text was preprocessed, and five machine learning models were used- Naïve Bayes, Logistic Regression, Support Vector Classifier, Random Forest, and XGBoost.
-Word Importance was also assessed within this notebook.
-The statistical tests were performed using the code seen in [DisneyDataMcNemarsTest](DisneyDataMcNemarsTest.ipynb).
-Code for importing of datasets and results dictionaries has been removed for anonymity.
+The code used for model training and evaluation can be found seen in [DisneyDataModels](DisneyDataModels.ipynb).
+Here, users can select the column they wish to train and test on, and the model to use for training.

 Our Generated Dataset License: CC BY-NC-SA